The Presidential Agent (series)

 Erika raised Karl Wilhelm with the help of her father and brother, in das Haus im Wald (the House in the Woods) until they both died in an automobile accident on the Autobahn, leaving her to raise the boy alone.
 When Karl Wilhelm is the age of 12 his mother contracts fatal pancreatic cancer.
 She enlists the help of the then Major Naylor, who is stationed in Germany and was friends with her father, to find the boy's father.
 Naylor does some research into the father and finds out that not only is he dead but he was posthumously awarded the Medal of Honor.
 He flies to San Antonio and shows Karl's paternal grandmother, Doña Alicia Castillo a photograph of Karl.
 Upon seeing the photo she says that the boy has "Jorge's eyes" and immediately goes to Germany.
 Doña Alicia says that she and her husband, Don Juan Fernando Castillo, will take care of Karl when Erika herself dies of cancer.
 Karl is 12 and an orphan, but he goes from one rich, but loving, home to another and will gain a cousin, Fernando Lopez, who will become like a brother to him.

 Castillo, known to his friends as Charley, admits to being confused about who he is at times.
 There is good reason for this.
 Not only do his family members leave him a proud legacy of elite Texican/Germanic heritage, they also give him a grounding in English, Spanish, German, Russian, Hungarian and a couple of others.
 He is an Army aviator, holds credentials for the Secret Service and an Executive Assistant to the Secretary of Homeland Security.
 Because of his interesting background, Castillo comes to the attention of the President, who decides to use him as a single-source information funnel for intelligence matters, "to serve as sort of a check on the investigations of the various agencies involved...What I'd like to know is what did they know and when did they know it?"

 The series has become one of Griffin's most popular.

-Griffin's son, William E. Butterworth, is listed on Griffin's website as co-authoring The Outlaws, Covert Warriors, and Hazardous Duty.
+Griffin's son, William E. Butterworth IV, co-authored The Outlaws, Covert Warriors, and Hazardous Duty.

-In August 2020, the bestselling co-author team of Brian Andrews and Jeff Wilson announced that they have signed with Penguin/Random House to continue the Presidential Agent series for the estate of WEB Griffin.
+In August 2020, the Brian Andrews and Jeff Wilson announced they signed with Penguin/Random House to continue the Presidential Agent series for the estate of WEB Griffin.
 Book 9 was published in December 9, 2021.

-Novels In The Series
+Book 10 is authored by Jack Stewart and set to be published December 16, 2025.
+While the cover displays W. E. B. Griffin's name, it is not listed as being co-authored by him.